Ella-Hoeppner/Pidgin/README.md

   * Calls to `Apply` will, depending on their arity, be converted into `Apply0`, `Apply1`, `Apply2`, or `ApplyN` instructions.
 In the `ApplyN` case, it will also need to emit `EmptyRawVec` and `CopyIntoRawVec`/`StealIntoRawVec` instructions to construct the argument vector.
   * Optimizations (not essential at first):
     * All occurrences of `Apply` followed by `Return` should be converted into `Apply<X>AndReturn` instructions rather than normal `Apply<X>` instructions
+* write tests that make sure the single-ownership `Rc` optimization is properly avoiding unnecessary clones
+  * not sure exactly how to do this...
 * implement `Apply<X>AndReturn` instructions
   * implement tests for these based on equality checking between programs
 * think about how to support multi-arity composite functions